wilson-gramer-blog/wilson-gramer-blog.github.io/posts/2020-02-23-using-dynamic-member-lookup-implement-builder-pattern.md

   .build()
 ```

 And we get a `Person` value!
 There's one more issue, though — we have to pass in an *existing* instance of `Person`, just so its values can be modified once again.
-In this case, we can define a `Buildable` protocol that requires an empty initializer, so any properties must have default values:
+Ideally we'd use our builder implementation to "initialize" our value from start to finish.
+In this case, we can define a `Buildable` protocol that requires an empty initializer, so any properties on the type we want to use must have default values:

 ```swift
 protocol Buildable {